uclaioes/baaec-emv/report.md

 ### Modeling PV System Outputs {#modeling-pv-system-outputs}

-Due to delays associated with the construction and grid interconnection of the actual BAAEC CS generation sites, they were not able to receive permission to operate until after the window of IOU customer data availability used for this EM\&V analysis closed.
+Due to delays associated with the construction and grid interconnection of the actual BAAEC CS generation sites, they were not able to receive permission to operate until after the window of IOU customer data availability used for this EM&V analysis closed.
 Consequently, the decision was taken to use another Pivot Energy developed site \- of similar size, located within close proximity to the BAAEC CS generation sites, which was operational over the desired period of performance \- as a proxy reference for determining what the BAAEC sites output would most likely have been were they operational.
 Hourly interval production data for several candidate proxy sites were provided by Pivot Energy, of which, one was selected for use in this analysis.

 The proxy site which was selected has a nameplate rating capacity of 106.08 kW-DC under standard test conditions.
 This DC nameplate capacity is derated to 74.88 kW-AC based upon the system’s installed inverters capacities and configuration.
 This latter figure was used to establish a normalized hourly output factor (kWh / kW-AC \* hour)  for the proxy site.
 This value was then multiplied by the combined BAAEC CS systems’ nameplate rating (670 kW-AC) to derive a modeled BAAEC CS generation output time series dataset (kWh / hour).
 Subsequent reported results are based upon a detailed analysis of this modeled output.